 It usually affects middle age females.

-Most patients present with painful neck along with symptoms and signs of thyrotoxicosis including tachycardia, hot flushes, heat intolerance and palpitation.
+Most patients present with a painful neck along with symptoms and signs of thyrotoxicosis including tachycardia, hot flushes, heat intolerance and palpitations.
 Subsequently, a short period of hypothyroidism ensues, followed, in the majority of cases, by a return of thyroid function tests back to normal.